FIWARE/tutorials.NGSI-LD/docs/linked-data.md

 All containers are residing on the same network - the Orion-LD Context Broker is listening on Port `1026` and the first MongoDB is listening on the default port `27017`.
 The Orion NGSI-v2 Context Broker is listening on Port `1027` and second MongoDB is listening on port `27018`.
-Lepus uses port `3000`, but since that clashes with the the tutorial application, it has been amended externally to `3005`.
+Lepus uses port `3000`, but since that clashes with the tutorial application, it has been amended externally to `3005`.

 Lepus is driven by the environment variables as shown: